 Saskatchewan – A Critical Minerals Powerhouse

-Saskatchewan ranks first in Canada for mining investment attractiveness, according to the Fraser Institute's Annual Survey of Mining Companies: 2022.
-The province is home to occurrences of 23 of the 31 critical minerals on Canada’s list and the world’s largest deposits of potash and high-grade uranium.
+Saskatchewan ranks first in Canada for mining investment attractiveness, according to the Fraser Institute's Annual Survey of Mining Companies: 2023.
+Saskatchewan is home to occurrences of 27 of the 34 critical minerals on Canada’s list and the world’s largest deposits of potash and high-grade uranium.

-Saskatchewan’s rich and diverse mineral endowment, backed by a strong regulatory environment, competitive royalty and investment incentives, and world-class public geoscience information, has attracted most of the major global mining companies to the province.
+Saskatchewan’s rich and diverse mineral endowment, backed by a strong regulatory environment, competitive royalty and investment incentives, and world-class public geoscience information, has attracted many major global mining companies to the province.

-Saskatchewan’s mining industry posted the highest value of sales on record in 2022 – eclipsing the previous record by more than double.
-Mineral sales for fiscal 2022 were over $19.4 billion with exploration expenditures of $291.6 million and the survey exploration spending intentions of more than $300 million for 2023.
+In 2023, Saskatchewan’s mining industry posted its second-highest sales revenue results on record bolstered by increasing potash and uranium sales volumes.
+Mineral sales were over $12.8 billion in 2023 with exploration expenditures of $357 million and estimated exploration spending intentions over $410 million for 2024.

 Saskatchewan’s Critical Minerals Strategy